-Progression arrangements with institutions other than Plymouth University carry an increased element of risk.
+Progression arrangements with institutions other than University of Plymouth carry an increased element of risk.
 It is necessary for the delivering partner institution to obtain formal agreement from that institution to guarantee progression for existing students on the programme.
-For progression to Plymouth University, should there be the need to withdraw the progression route programme(s) then either this will be delayed to provide progression or appropriate solutions will be found.
+For progression to University of Plymouth, should there be the need to withdraw the progression route programme(s) then either this will be delayed to provide progression or appropriate solutions will be found.
 This arrangement is guaranteed for existing students that complete their programme of study with no suspensions or repeat years and who wish to progress immediately to the University.